Domaine Trimbach - Alsace Riesling Clos Sainte-Hune 100ème Anniversaire 2019

 Rated estate (2023 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The 2019 Riesling Clos Ste Hune 100th Anniversary is very clear, fresh, and refreshing on the nose, with a precise and refined, very detailed aroma that clearly reflects the terroir, expressed through salty lemon aromas.
-Generous but refined on the palate, this is a more classic Riesling compared to the 2018, so a little more austere, less textured but more precise and incredibly saline.
-The tannins are still a little sharp but already play with the saline acidity, and I can assure you that this is a great classic, balanced Riesling that will improve with age.
-Personally, I love this style (or this vintage) because it shows the finesse and purity of the vineyard rather than its power and richness at this stage.
+The 2019 Riesling Clos Ste Hune 100th Anniversary is very clear, fresh, and refreshing, with a precise, refined, and highly detailed nose that clearly reflects the terroir through salty lemon aromas.
+Generous yet refined on the palate, this is a more classic Riesling compared to the 2018, making it slightly more austere, less textured, but more precise and incredibly briny.
+The tannins are still a bit sharp but already play off the briny acidity, and I assure you this is a great, classic, balanced Riesling that will age beautifully over the years.
+Personally, I love this style (or this vintage) because it showcases the finesse and purity of the vineyard rather than its power and richness at this stage.
 Keep for at least 10 years or, if you can, 20 years.
-Tasted at the estate in April 2024 and on the occasion of the 100th anniversary of Clos Ste Hune in early November, with the same result, but another note:
+Tasted at the estate in April 2024 and on the occasion of Clos Ste Hune’s 100th anniversary in early November, with the same result, but a different note:

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France